DaniilKhortov/T-250-Steam-Turbine-Digital-Twin/README.md

 ```

 ## Usage
-(I asked AI to make a good advertisment, so please persieve this section as post-ironic joke)
+(I asked AI to make a good advertisment, so please persieve this section as a post-ironic joke)

 Explore the interactive digital twin of the T-250 steam turbine directly in your browser.